amytangcodes/employee-timetracker-app/README.md

 ## Projects

-All project stylings we use Semantic-UI.
+All project stylings done with Semantic-UI.